 Rule of Thirds

 Almost any wall would look great with some wainscoting.
 It also works really well for protecting the wall from bangs and bumps from chairs as in a dining room.
-Also running the length of a hallway or up the stairs, it will keep the walls looking great.
+Wainscoting looks great running the length of a hallway or up the stairs and will keep the walls looking great too.
 Most people wonder if they are adding wainscot to their walls what is the correct height.
 It looks best when applied to 1/3 of the wall, 2/3 of the wall or the whole wall.
 However, the best visual application is using the “rule of thirds” meaning the lower third or two-thirds of the wall.
 Never apply it directly to the halfway point of a wall it will look unbalanced in the room.

 Width of the Moldings